-Whether you are planning on visiting family or friends over the Christmas period, or are jetting off for a Winter getaway, it’s important to make sure your home is safe and secure before you set off.
+If you are planning on visiting family or friends in the UK, or are jetting off for a winter getaway abroad, it’s important to make sure your home is safe and secure before you set off.

 Here are our top ten tips to protecting your home while you are away over winter:

 - You don’t want to broadcast the fact that you’re away, so make sure you cancel any regulars like milk, newspapers or vegetable box deliveries.
 Leave a key with a trusted neighbour and ask if they can gather up your post from the mat.

 - If you have a burglar alarm make sure it’s set, and that the alarm company is aware that you’re going on holiday.
 In most cases, alarm systems can take two or more pass codes, so if you have a friend or relative who will be keeping an eye on your home set up an additional code for them.

 - Ask your neighbour or friend if they can do a quick check of the house regularly to ensure that everything is fine.
 Make sure they know where the stopcock is, as unfortunately burst pipes can be all too common in wintertime.